 What The Payroll Tax Deferral Really Means for Your Paycheck

-The IRS has been busy keeping up with changes this year between the income tax deadline extension to July 15th, 2020 and the stimulus checks.
+The IRS has been busy keeping up with changes last year between the income tax deadline extension to July 15th, 2020 and the stimulus checks.

 On August 8th, 2020, President Trump added another change that the IRS had to account for.
 On this date, President Trump issued an executive order deferring specific payroll tax collections.